Babusrinivasan76/s3toAtlas/README.md

 Hope this technical guide helped you in migrating the data into the MongoDB Atlas cluster using the AWS Glue services.

-This solution can be extended to any of the AWS Glue compatible source data , and the same can be migrated to MongoDB Atlas.
-Refere [link](https://github.com/Babusrinivasan76/atlasgluestudiointegration).
+This solution can be extended to other data sources through AWS Glue Studio - Catalog service.
+Refer [link](https://github.com/Babusrinivasan76/atlasgluestudiointegration).

 For any assistance please reach out to partners@mongodb.com